I'VE RAISED MY CONCERNS BUT THEY ARE STILL UNRESOLVED

 Raising whistleblowing concerns to someone outside of your employer (or ‘making an external disclosure’) can be a difficult decision.
 There are many factors you will want to consider before taking this step – for example, whether internal escalation is possible, whether the information is sensitive, whether there is a risk of victimisation.
 These considerations can be particularly complex if you are still working at the employer so calls us for advice if you are unsure.

-If you are sure to raise concerns externally, the first question you have might have will be – where do I go?
+If you are sure about raising concerns externally, the first question you have might have will be – where do I go?

 What is the difference between all of the outside ‘external’ bodies?